Numi2/zk-proof-of-funds/zkpf/web/README.md

 ### Built-in mock verifier

 If you don’t have the Rust backend running, the Vercel deployment still works out-of-the-box thanks to serverless routes located in `api/zkpf`.
 They expose `/zkpf/params`, `/zkpf/epoch`, `/zkpf/policies`, `/zkpf/verify`, and `/zkpf/verify-bundle` with deterministic mock data that mirrors the test fixtures.
 Point `VITE_ZKPF_API_URL` at your real verifier when you’re ready for production traffic; otherwise the UI will happily talk to the embedded mock.

+## Zcash WebWallet + MetaMask Snap integration

+The console can derive Zcash balances and snapshot heights directly from a lightwalletd-backed Zcash WebWallet, instead of requiring manual UFVK and balance entry:

+- **Prerequisites**
+  - MetaMask with Snaps support (Flask or a Snaps-enabled build).
+  - The zkpf Zcash Snap running at `VITE_ZKPF_SNAP_ORIGIN` (defaults to `local:http://localhost:8080`).
+  - A reachable lightwalletd-compatible endpoint (the app uses `https://zcash-mainnet.chainsafe.dev` by default).

+- **Flow**
+  - In the Zcash wallet attestation card, click **“Connect via MetaMask Snap”**.
+  - MetaMask will prompt you to install/authorize the zkpf Snap and derive a view key.
+  - The WebWallet will:
+    - Import the UFVK and birthday height returned by the Snap.
+    - Sync with lightwalletd in a WebWorker.
+    - Expose per-account balances and heights via the WebWallet API.
+  - The UI then:
+    - Auto-populates shielded balance (Sapling + Orchard) and snapshot height (fully scanned height) for the active account.
+    - Lets you click **“Rescan Zcash balance”** to sync again and refresh balances before building an attestation.

+- **Attestation compatibility**
+  - The attestation JSON and `CircuitInput` shape are unchanged.
+  - `account_id_hash` is still computed as `BLAKE3("zcash:<network>:<UFVK>")`.
+  - Existing policies for the Zcash Orchard rail (e.g. `rail_id: "ZCASH_ORCHARD"`) continue to apply unchanged; the WebWallet flow only changes how balances and heights are sourced.

+## Creating a Zcash wallet in the browser

+The Zcash connector lets users create a wallet directly from the website:

+- **Recommended: MetaMask Snap-backed wallet**
+  - Click **“Create via MetaMask Snap”** in the Zcash wallet card.
+  - MetaMask installs/authorizes the zkpf Snap, derives a UFVK and birthday, and the WebWallet imports them as a mainnet account.
+  - Balances and snapshot heights for that account are then synced from lightwalletd and used when building attestations.
+  - Private keys stay inside MetaMask/Snap; the zkpf app only sees viewing keys and balance data.

+- **Advanced: manual seed phrase**
+  - Under the “Advanced: create wallet from seed phrase” section, you can paste a 24-word seed and optional birthday height.
+  - This is intended for demos/testing only.
+The seed phrase is handled in-browser and the resulting wallet DB can be persisted to IndexedDB.
+  - Once created and synced, this account’s shielded balance and snapshot height are treated exactly like Snap-backed wallets for proofs-of-funds.

+In both flows, the proof format and policy semantics are unchanged; the wallet creation methods only affect how Zcash balances and heights are sourced before building a Zcash attestation.

 ## Proof workflow